jose-caballero/no_way_i_am_doing_this_manually/README.md

 Edit the `hypervisors.txt` file with the list of HVs you want to migrate.

+### Copy scripts to remote hosts

+* copy scripts/remove-host.sh to your account in Aquilon
+* copy scripts/mellanox-playbook.sh to your kayobe environment server, under directory ~/bin/

+## Execution

-Then, to see the options, just run:
+To see the options, just run:

 ```bash
 python ./run.py --help